 Managing Chrome updates in Windows provides a means to dictate when and how the browser updates itself.
 One efficient way to manage Google Chrome’s automatic updates is through the System Configuration tool.
 Here are the steps to use it:

-1. Press the Windows key + R to bring up the Run dialogue box.
+- Press the command Windows key + R to bring up the Run dialogue box.

 This technique provides Windows users a method to regulate Chrome updates on their preferred conditions, avoiding complicated settings like the Windows Registry or Group Policy Editor.